Organization Profile Page

 Considering we are a central linking station to all community shelters this helps to secure confidentiality and security while providing residents with the essentials to get back on their feet again.

-Founded in 2015, Loving Hands Kingston works in collaboration with nonprofit agencies and local Kingston shelters.
+Founded in 2015, Loving Hands Kingston works in collaboration with nonprofit agencies and local shelters in Kingston, ON by supporting them with the donations they need.

 We care and believe that everyone should have the basic necessities warmth, hygiene and food and have noticed that these items have a tremendous impact on a person’s life.